Texas had seven mass shootings over 10 years. Meanwhile, gun control has loosened statewide.

 SHOOTING

-A 26-year-old gunman opened fire at the First Baptist Church in Sutherland Springs during Sunday morning services, killing at least 26 people and wounding 20 others.
+A 26-year-old gunman opened fire at the First Baptist Church in Sutherland Springs during Sunday morning services, killing 26 people and wounding 20 others.

 The Air Force failed to report the shooter’s domestic violence conviction to a federal database, which allowed him to buy guns before the shooting.